William X, Duke of Aquitaine: Early life

-William was the son of William IX by his second wife, Philippa of Toulouse.
+William was the son of William IX by his second wife Philippa of Toulouse.
 He was born in Toulouse during the brief period when his parents ruled the capital.
 His birth is recorded in the Chronicle of Saint-Maixent for the year 1099: Willelmo comiti natus est filius, equivoce Guillelmus vocatus ('a son was born to Count William, named William like himself').
 Later that same year, much to Philippa's ire, Duke William IX mortgaged Toulouse to Philippa's cousin, Bertrand of Toulouse, and then left on crusade.

 William and his mother, Philippa, were left in Poitiers.
 When his father, William IX returned from his unsuccessful crusade, he took up with Dangerose, the wife of a vassal, and set aside his rightful wife, Philippa.
-This caused strain between father and son until 1121 when William X married Aenor de Châtellerault, a daughter of his father's mistress Dangerose by her first husband, Aimery.
+This caused strain between father and son until 1121 when William X married Aénor de Châtellerault, a daughter of his father's mistress Dangerose by her first husband, Aimery.
 William succeeded to the duchy of Aquitaine in 1126.